 Applying for planning permission

 If your project doesn’t come under permitted development rights, you can still achieve your conservatory goals through planning permission.

 Though planning permission has a scary reputation, having a good architect by your side can help take away much of the stress.
 You’ll need all the documentation required for a lawful development certificate, including architectural drawings.
 The main difference between planning permission and a lawful development application is that planning permission tends to be more subjective, with some areas having a harder time of getting approval than others.
 For this reason, you'll want an expert by your side who has extensive experience of the process.

 At Resi, we not only put together these drawings, we package everything up, ready for submission.
 Our in-house planning officers will then manage the application on your behalf, ensuring you have the best chance of first time approval.

-Our planning team have helped over 600 homeowners secure planning permission across the UK.
+Our planning team have helped thousands of homeowners secure planning permission across the UK.
 When you're choosing your own architect, make sure they have enough experience to get your project through the planning door!

 Though this article is about planning permission, it’s worth also touching on building regulations.

 These are a separate issue to planning, and concern the technical details of your home.
 You’re legally required to ensure your home meets these standards so you end up with a safe and healthy space to inhabit.